In the previous chapters you have created three variables in the "BoilerPlant/Boiler1/Data

-Leave the other items in this dialog window unchanged.
+Leave the other items in this window unchanged.

-You have just set the application to detect the changes of the first bit (index 0) of the status variable and if the value of this bit switches to 1 (true) then the event is triggered.
+You have just set the application to detect the changes of the first bit (zero-based index) of the Status variable and if the value of this bit switches to 1 (true) then the event is triggered.